mwilliamson/nope/README.rst

 The Nope Programming Language
 =============================

-Nope is a subset of Python 3 that can be compiled to multiple targets.
+Nope is a statically-typed subset of Python 3 that can be compiled to multiple targets.
 At the moment, only Python and node.js are supported.
 Any valid Nope program can be run directly as a Python 3 program.

-Comments are used to provide static typing.
-As well as detecting programming errors more quickly, this allows translation to simpler code.
+Static typing is supported for two main reasons:

+* Static typing can detect some programming errors more quickly

+* Static typing allows optimisations to be applied to the generated code

+The static types are expressed using comments.
+This means that the static typing has no effect at runtime, allowing Nope programs to be run directly as Python 3 programs with any extra dependencies or performance penalty.

 TODO
 ----